veenone/outline/docs/OIDC_USER_SYNC.md

 OIDC_SYNC_CLIENT_ID=outline-sync
 OIDC_SYNC_CLIENT_SECRET=your-admin-client-secret

-# Auto-assign newly synced users to a specific group
+# Auto-assign newly synced users to a specific group (fallback if not configured in UI)
 # The group must already exist in Outline
 OIDC_SYNC_DEFAULT_GROUP_NAME=New Users
 ```

 If `OIDC_SYNC_CLIENT_ID` is not set, Outline will use the main `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` for admin API access.

-If `OIDC_SYNC_DEFAULT_GROUP_NAME` is set, newly created users will automatically be added to the specified group.
-This only applies to users that do not already exist in Outline.
-The group must be created beforehand in Outline.
+### Default Group Configuration

+You can configure which group newly synced users are automatically added to in two ways:

+1. **Admin UI (Recommended)**: Go to **Settings > Security > User Sync** and select a group from the dropdown.
+This setting is stored in the database and takes precedence over the environment variable.

+2. **Environment Variable (Fallback)**: Set `OIDC_SYNC_DEFAULT_GROUP_NAME` to the name of the group.
+This is used only if no group is configured in the UI.

+Only users created during sync are added to the default group.
+Existing users are not affected.

 ## Complete Example